stfc/cloud-docs/source/ImproveTheDocs.rst

 A good resource for editing rst is here: https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst

 Once you are happy with your changes, commit the changes and publish and then create a pull request for us to review.

+If you're struggling feel free to open a PR with your changes so far and we'll be glad to provide assistance